AndreaIannoli/andreaiannoli/README.md

 ###

-<p align="left">I am a Computer Science student 📚💻 and a Research Fellow in IoT 🌐 with a focus on mobile CrowdSensing 📱🤝, Edge Computing 🖥️, and Distributed Systems 🔗.
-Developing innovative strategies and technologies to enhance data collection (especially from sensors) 📊, processing 🧠, and real-time decision-making ⏱️, driving impactful advancements in the IoT ecosystem 🤖.<br><br>I’m currently attending a Master of Science program in Computer Science 🎓 and seeking new opportunities 🌍.<br><br>I’m hands on in all stages of the software development cycle 🔧 during my study and work, from planning and design to testing and deployment.
-No two days are the same for me 😱!</p>
+<p align="left">I am a Computer Science student and a Research Fellow in IoT, focusing on mobile CrowdSensing, Edge Computing, and Distributed Systems.
+I develop strategies and technologies to improve data collection (especially from sensors), processing, and real-time decision-making to advance the IoT ecosystem.

+I’m currently pursuing a Master of Science in Computer Science and seeking new opportunities.

+Throughout my studies and work, I’ve been involved in all stages of the software development cycle, from planning and design to testing and deployment.
+No two days are ever the same for me 😱!</p>

 ###